-Course Objectives: Oral communication skills are invaluable and needed for success in virtually every field of endeavor.
+Course Objectives: Oral communication skills are invaluable for success in every field of endeavor.
 The goal of this course is to help students prepare and deliver speeches.
-Students may also participate in group exercises, written assignments and selected readings.
+Students also participate through group exercises, written assignments and readings.

 Fundamentally, the course provides students with an understanding and application of the complexities of public speaking through analysis of audience and purpose, speech preparation, speech delivery, and assessment of reaction.
-Any public presentation can also be an opportunity for the student to learn more about him/herself.
+Public presentations are also opportunities for the student to learn more about him/herself.